Bairgania: Border crossing

 There is a border crossing to Gaur, Nepal with a customs checkpoint.
 India and Nepal have an open border with no restrictions on movement of their nationals and no need for visa or passport documents for local people.
 There is a customs checkpoint for goods and third-country nationals.
 There are jeeps, cars, tempos (three wheel vehicle), and tangas (horse-driven six-seater rickshaw) that travelers can take from Bairgania station to the Gaur bus park.

 Education

 The city has primary, secondary, and high schools.
 The area also features colleges affiliated with Bhimrao Ambedkar University, Muzaffarpur.
 Students from the area generally move to bigger cities like Muzaffarpur, Darbhanga, Patna, Varanasi, and Delhi to pursue a college education.
 Many alumni from IIT, IIM, Banaras Hindu University, Delhi University, and Jawaharlal Nehru University come from this area.
 People from Bairgania have done well in the fields of civil services, state services, central banking, commercial banking, engineering, and IT, among others.

 Religious places

-Shri Buddhi Mata Mandir
+Shri Bauddhi Mata Mandir

-It is the most famous temple and is dedicated to the Goddess Buddhi.
+It is the most famous temple and is dedicated to the Goddess Bauddhi.
 The Pilgrimate/Darshan of the Goddess during the festival of Rama Navami is the most celebrated and revered in the region.
 Devotees from Nepal and the adjoining areas in the thousands perform their darshan & worship during Rama Navami.